-- Plant several types of plants that grow above and below the water.
-This shades the pond, cuts down on algae growth, increases water oxygen levels, decreases nitrogen buildup, and gives fish a place to hide.
+- Plant various types of plants that grow above and below the water.
+This shades the pond, cuts down on algae growth, increases water oxygen levels, decreases nitrogen buildup, and gives fish a place to hide and feel secure.

 - Eliminate the use of potentially harmful chemicals.
 If you used pond chemicals or plant fertilizers in the past, drain and clean the pond to remove all traces of toxins.